vigneshreddy2002/Shreyas_Terminal/README.md

 The above commands are also available as script file i.e., steps.sh (in the folder Shreyasbackend).

 15. This project has an extension to database connectivity.
-The commands along with status are being stored in mongodb (Mongodb to be installed with default port and a database with name "datas" to be created).
+The commands along with status are being stored in mongodb (This project uses Mongodb community edition{version 5.0.14} with default port(27017) and a database with name "tesdb" and collection name as "datas".
+Aditionally, one can also install MongoDB compass as a frontend tool for database operations).
 At present, the connectivity to database is removed in server.ts file.
 Soon, it would be added along with the pie chart representation for data analytics.

-# Getting Started with Create React App
+# General Instructions on Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).